 What is Clearing?

 Clearing offers you a chance to find a full time undergraduate course to start this September.
-Almost 68,000 students found their university place through Clearing last year, so you wouldn’t be alone in exploring your options.
+Almost 68,000 students found their university place through Clearing in 2017, so you wouldn’t be alone in exploring your options.

 When does Clearing start?